eclipse-vertx/vert.x/core_manual_python.md

 To set a message handler on the address `test.address`, you call the method `register_handler` on the `EventBus` class

     from core.event_bus import EventBus

-	def handler(message):
+    def msg_handler(message):
 	print "Got message body %s"% message.body
-    id = EventBus.register_handler('test.address', handler)
+    id = EventBus.register_handler('test.address', handler=msg_handler)

 It's as simple as that.
 The handler will then receive any messages sent to that address.
 The object passed into the handler is an instance of class `core.Message`.
 The body of the message is available via the `body` attribute.

 The return value of `register_handler` is a unique handler id which can used later to unregister the handler.

-When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
-If you want to be notified when that has completed you can optionally specify a block to the `register_handler` method as the third argument.
-This block will then be called once the information has reached all nodes of the cluster.
-E.g. :

-    from core.event_bus import EventBus

-	def myHandler(message):
-		print 'Yippee!
-The handler info has been propagated across the cluster' EventBus.register_handler('test.address', myHandler)

 To unregister a handler it's just as straightforward.
 You simply call `unregister_handler` passing in the id of the handler:

     EventBus.unregister_handler('test.address', id);

-As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
 If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

+### Publishing messages

+Publishing a message is also trivially easy.
+Just publish it specifying the address, for example:

+    EventBus.publish('test.address', 'hello world')

+That message will then be delivered to all handlers registered against the address "test.address".

 ### Sending messages

-Sending a message is also trivially easy.
-Just send it specifying the address you want to send it to, for example:
+Sending a message will result in only one handler registered at the address receiving the message.
+This is the point to point messaging pattern.
+The handler is chosen in a non strict round-robin fashion.

     from core.event_bus import EventBus

     EventBus.send('test.address', 'hello world')

-That message will then be delivered to any handlers registered against the address `test.address`.
-If you are running vert.x in cluster mode then it will also be delivered to any handlers on that address irrespective of what vert.x instance they are in.
+### Replying to messages

+Sometimes after you send a message you want to receive a reply from the recipient.
+This is known as the *request-response pattern*.

+To do this you send a message, and specify a function as a reply handler.
+When the receiver receives the message there is a method `reply` on the `Message` instance that is passed into the handler.

+When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
+An example will make this clear:

+The receiver:

+    def msg_handler(message):
+        print "I received a message %s"% message.body

+	# Do some stuff...
+	# Now reply to it
+	message.reply('This is a reply')

+    EventBus.register_handler('test.address', handler = msg_handler)

+The sender:

+    def reply_handler(message):
+	print "I received a reply %s"%message.body

+    EventBus.send('test.address', 'This is a message', reply_handler)

+It is legal also to send an empty reply or a `None` reply.

+The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

+### Message Types

-The message you send can be any of the following types:
+The message you send can be strings, numbers, boolean, Vert.x buffers or JSON objects (as Dicts)

-* number
-* String
-* boolean
-* JSON object
-* Vert.x Buffer

-Vert.x buffers and JSON objects are copied before delivery if they are delivered in the same JVM, so different verticles can't access the exact same object instance.
+Objects are compied as required so different verticles can't access the exact same object instance.

 Here are some more examples: